vifjs/vif/wiki/methods/define.md

 The render function should return one of theses types:

 -   `string` representing an HTML template
--   `this` representing the current component
+-   `this || undefined` representing the current component
 -   `this.children` reprensenting the current component's children
 -   `this.childNodes` reprensenting the current component's childNodes

+Due to performance reasons you should not render arbitrary NodeLists.

 # Examples